A year later, sprawling Georgia election interference case against Donald Trump has stalled

 It’s not entirely clear.

 Regardless of how the Court of Appeals rules, the losing side will likely ask the Georgia Supreme Court to weigh in.
-That would cause a further delay.
+That would cause a further delay if the high court agrees to hear the case.

 Complicating things further, the U.S. Supreme Court last month ruled that former presidents have absolute immunity from prosecution for official acts that fall within their “exclusive sphere of constitutional authority” and are presumptively entitled to immunity for all official acts.
 They are not protected for unofficial, or private, actions.